July 10, 2019

-A thermistor is basically a sensitive temperature sensor that reacts precisely to even the minute temperature changes.
+A thermistor is basically a sensitive temperature sensor that reacts precisely to even minute temperature changes.
 It provides a huge resistance at very low temperatures.
-This means, as soon as the temperature starts increasing, the resistance starts dropping quickly.
+This means, that as soon as the temperature starts increasing, the resistance starts dropping quickly.

 Due to the large resistance change per degree Celsius, even a small temperature change is displayed accurately by the Negative Temperature Coefficient (NTC) Thermistor.
 Because of this exponential working principle, it requires linearization.
 They usually work in the range of -50 to 250 °C.

 A semiconductor-based temperature sensor works with dual integrated circuits (ICs).
 They contain two similar diodes with temperature-sensitive voltage and current characteristics to measure the temperature changes effectively.